 1036.1 Does this part apply for my engines?
 March 10, 2021 (Pre-publication).

-1. Amend subparagraph (a) as follows: Except as specified in 40 CFR § 1036.5, the provisions of this part apply for engines that will be installed in heavy-duty vehicles (including glider vehicles) above 14,000 pounds GVWR for propulsion, 2022 and subsequent model year Otto-cycle hybrid powertrains optionally certifying to criteria pollutants emission standards pursuant to title 13, CCR, section 1956.8 that will be installed in incomplete vehicles from 10,001 to 14,000 pounds GVWR, and 2022 and subsequent model year Otto-cycle hybrid powertrains optionally certifying to criteria pollutants emission standards pursuant to title 13, CCR, section 1956.8 that will be installed in heavy-duty vehicles above 14,000 pounds GVWR.
+1. Amend subparagraph (a) as follows: Except as specified in 40 CFR § 1036.5, the provisions of this part apply for engines that will be installed in heavy-duty vehicles (including glider vehicles) above 14,000 pounds GVWR for propulsion, 2022 through 2026 model year Otto-cycle hybrid powertrains optionally certifying to criteria pollutants emission standards pursuant to title 13, CCR, section 1956.8 that will be installed in incomplete vehicles from 10,001 to 14,000 pounds GVWR, and 2022 through 2026 model year Otto-cycle hybrid powertrains optionally certifying to criteria pollutants emission standards pursuant to title 13, CCR, section 1956.8 that will be installed in heavy-duty vehicles above 14,000 pounds GVWR.
 These provisions also apply for engines that will be installed in 2019 and earlier model year incomplete heavy-duty vehicles from 8,501 to 10,000 pounds GVWR and in incomplete heavy-duty vehicles from 10,001 to 14,000 pounds GVWR, unless the engine is installed in a vehicle that is covered by an Executive Order under 40 CFR part 86, subpart S.

 2. Amend subparagraph (b) as follows: This part does not apply with respect to exhaust emission standards for HC, CO, NOX, or PM except as follows: